About autistic children and autism

 - be confused by language and take things literally.

-- narrow interests – for example, they might collect only sticks or play only with cars
+For example, children might collect only sticks or play only with cars.

-- repetitive behaviour – for example, they might make repetitive noises like grunts, throat-clearing or squealing, or do things like flicking a light switch repeatedly.
+- do things like flicking a light switch repeatedly.

 raisingchildren.net.au uses ‘identity first’ language to talk about autism, rather than ‘person first’ language.
 This involves referring to ‘autistic children’, for example, rather than to ‘children with autism’.
 Many autistic people prefer this approach.
 We’re making this change over time, so you’ll still see some articles that use a different approach.